 On September 25, 2014, President Obama accepted Holder’s resignation as attorney general.
 Holder’s career as a public servant spanned almost 40 years.

-Holder is married to obstetrician Sharon Malone.
+Holder, a member of Sigma Pi Phi Fraternity, is married to obstetrician Sharon Malone.
 They live in Washington, D.C. with their three children.